Sleep Hygiene explained

 - Heart attack

 Whereas someone who has sleep deprivation will usually be able to get better sleep each night if they simply make a few lifestyle changes, someone with insomnia may be unable to achieve the same level of sleep despite doing everything right in terms of their sleep hygiene.
 In these cases, it is best to seek professional medical help to improve your insomnia.
 Otherwise, you run the risk of additional serious health problems caused by lack of sleep.
+Cultivating healthy habits could also help prevent some of the issues mentioned above.

 What Are Healthy Sleep Habits for Kids and Teens?